halfdannielsen123/hotstone/TestList.md

   * [OK] return "Tres" when getCardInHand is called with Findus at index 0
   * [OK] return "Dos" / "Uno" then getCardInHand is called with Findus at index 1, 2, respectively.
 * [OK] When game starts Then Peddersen should have three cards in hand, Tres at index 0, Dos at index 1, and Uno at index 2.
+* [OK] When Findus ends his turn in turn 0, Then it is Peddersen in turn
+* When asking for Findus' hero description, it should return "Just Cute"
+* When asking for Findus' power, it should return "Cute"
+* Game starts with both heroes at 21 health
+* When game starts, Findus should have "Baby" as hero

+Cards:
 * Given Card Uno Then it has attributes (1,1,1)
 * Given Card Dos Then it has attributes (2,2,2)

+Drawing:
-* Findus draws card Quatro by beginning of round 2
+* Findus draws card Cuatro by beginning of round 2
+* Findus draws card Cinco by beginning of round 3
+* Findus draws card Seis by beginning of round 4
+* Findus draws card Siete by beginning of round 5
+* When Findus does not play any card in round 0, he has 4 cards in his hand in round 2

+Mana:
 * When Findus tries to play both Dos and Tres in round 1, he is not allowed since he's out of mana
+* When Peddersen plays Dos, Then the mana available is two less.
+* When Findus plays his power, his mana should drop two
-* When Findus does not play any card in round 0, he has 4 cards in his hand in round 2
+* When Findus plays Uno in round 0, in beginning of round 2, he should have 3 mana
+* Findus should have 3 mana in the beginning of round 1-4.

+Playing cards:
 * When Findus plays a card, then it becomes active after one round
-* When Findus tries to attack Peddersen's hero with a none-active card, he's not allowed
-* When Findus tries to attack a card on index 0 with a none-active card, he's not allowed
+* When Findus plays a card, Then Peddersen still has 3 cards in his hand.
-* When Findus tries to attack a card on Peddersen's index 0, nothing happens if there is no card at index 0
 * Given a game When Findus plays Uno at index 0, Then it is allowed (Status.OK), and Then minion Uno appears at index 0 on the player's own field.
 * When Findus has played a card at index 0, and in next turn tries to play another card at index 0, then it is not allowed.
 He has to play it in another index on the table

-* When Peddersen plays Dos, Then the mana available is two less.
+Attacks:
+* When Findus’ Uno (1,1) attacks Peddersen’s Dos (2,2), Findus' Uno should be removed and Peddersen's Dos' Health should be 1.
+* When Findus’ Dos (2,2) attacks Peddersen’s Dos (2,2), Both cards should be removed.
+* When Findus tries to attack Peddersen's hero with a non-active card, he's not allowed
-* When Findus plays a card, Then Peddersen still has 3 cards in his hand.
+* When Findus tries to attack a card on index 0 with a non-active card, he's not allowed
+* When Findus tries to attack a card on Peddersen's index 0, nothing happens if there is no card at index 0
 * When Findus attacks Peddersen with Card Uno, Peddersen's health drops with one
 * When Findus attacks Peddersen's hero with Card Uno, it becomes inactive
-* When game starts, Findus should have "Baby" as hero
-* When asking for Findus' hero description, it should return "Just Cute"
-* When asking for Findus' power, it should return "Cute"
-* When Findus plays his power, his mana should drop two
-* When Findus plays Uno in round 0, in beginning of round 2, he should have 3 mana
+* A minion can only attack once per turn

+End of game:
+* Player Findus wins after 4 rounds (that is, each of the two players have 4 turns completed, after which Findus is winner at the start of turn number 8).

 What's missing(not finished test cases, just a brainstorm)
 * "The field is an